As your MP, I'm working hard to push for meaningful change, both in our community and across the country.

 I have been going through the new “Crime and Policing Bill” line-by-line using information I have gathered by talking to people and seeing crime firsthand on a ride-along.

-You can see my update on tackling crime and anti-social behaviour here.
+You can see my full timeline of actions on tackling crime and anti-social behaviour here.

 More local opportunities